CyberDon24/bn_cra/README.md

-# bn_cra
-Bayesian Network for Credit Risk Analysis of Peer-to-Peer Lending.
+# Bayesian Network for Credit Risk Analysis of Peer-to-Peer Lending.